-I formed the idea of returning to social media when August arrives.
+I thought I’d get back on social media when August arrives.
 But I don’t think I’m going to do that.

 I’ve realized that I like the idea of having my family and friends reading this personal website of mine better than following me from afar on social media.
 I’d prefer that people who truly care about me stay tuned in to my frequent writing here — perhaps even daily.
 They wouldn’t DM me on Instagram or Twitter and they wouldn’t watch my Snapchat stories yet go years without bothering to have a meaningful interaction with me.

 I’m so, so tired of the shallow communication between humans that’s become the norm.
-You type five words in three seconds and hit send, not even bothering to use punctuation.
-As a result, a much-too-large portion of earth is inhabited by a bunch of young fools who couldn’t craft a well-written email, even if their lives truly depended on it.
+We type five words in three seconds and hit send, not even bothering to use punctuation.
+As a result, earth has a population of young fools who couldn’t craft a well-written email if their lives truly depended on it.